 Tubas in each of those keys can be found with three, four, five, six, or even seven valves.
 The smaller tubas in Eb and F are sometimes called "bass tubas"; the big tubas in BBb and CC are then called "contrabass" tubas.
 Sheet music for bass and contrabass tubas is always written in bass clef, not transposed, except in european brass bands.

 "Tenor" tubas in Bb or C are more commonly called euphoniums, as explained above.
-In brass bands one often finds Eb alto horns (also known as "peck-horns") which could also be called alto tubas.
+In brass bands one often finds Eb alto horns (also known as "peck-horns") which can also be called alto tubas.
 Finally, what we now call a "flugelhorn" is really just a soprano tuba, pitched the same as a Bb trumpet.

 British-style "top-action" tubas which have vertical pistons are played with bell leaning to the player's right.
 They are direct descendants of 19th-century "saxhorns".
 Sometimes the fourth and/or fifth valve is on the side, played by the left hand.
 These tubas can be found in all four keys, with both upright and recording bells.
 Sometimes these instruments have "compensating valves", which correct certain intonation problems.